khoih-prog/AVR_PWM/README.md

  2. Add example [PWM_StepperControl](https://github.com/khoih-prog/AVR_PWM/examples/PWM_StepperControl) to demo how to control Stepper Motor using PWM
  3. Add example [PWM_manual](https://github.com/khoih-prog/AVR_PWM/examples/PWM_manual) to demo how to correctly use PWM to generate waveform
  4. Add function `setPWM_DCPercentage_manual()` to facilitate the setting PWM DC manually by using DCPercentage, instead of absolute DCValue depending on varying PWMPeriod
- 5. Catch low frequency error and use lowest permissile frequency
+ 5. Catch low frequency error and use lowest permissible frequency

 ---
 ---